How to protect your Google and Facebook accounts with a security key

 One step forward, two steps back

-While Google and Facebook both promote security keys as a better way to keep your account safe, both companies have a huge hole in their implementation.
-Both offer the ability to login using an alternative method, either a code from a two-factor authentication app or sent via SMS.
+While Google and Facebook both promote security keys as a better way to keep your account safe, both companies have a potential hole in their implementations.
+If you set a recovery phone number to receive security codes via SMS, that phone number remains active until you disable it.

-It would be nice if both services allowed users to disable the ability to fall back to other login methods.
+So, you need to disable phone backup.
+The security settings pages in both Google and Facebook will allow you to do that.

-At a minimum, you'll want to set up account login alerts, so if someone does manage to get into your account through the SMS channel (admittedly, a pretty big undertaking) you'll know about it.
+While you're in there, it's a good idea to set up account login alerts, so you if someone does manage to get into your account by no matter what means, you'll know about it.

 Google and Facebook wouldn't comment on their use of security keys.